Understanding a Warrant in Debt: Virginia’s Lawsuits for Debts

 Individuals are often motivated to file bankruptcy after receiving a warrant in debt or a garnishment.
 Often, you can still file bankruptcy on most debts even after a judgment is obtained.
 The law limits which judgments may be discharged in bankruptcy, such as fraud or embezzlement (but this is not common for most warrant in debts).
 But, we still usually recommend filing bankruptcy before a judgment is obtained because it is easier and can prevent potential complications.

 If you wait to file when you are being garnished, you may not be able to get that money back.
 Depending on the timing and how the garnishment happens, we may be able to return some of the funds, but it becomes more complicated.
 Additionally, we find it is also more difficult to find money to pay an attorney when you have money coming out of your pay or your bank account frozen.
 Creditors are good at trying to figure out where you work and where you bank.
 If you ever made payments to the creditor using a bank account or a check from a bank, they will often try to garnish those locations first.

 Bankruptcy and Liens on Real Property

-The complication of filing bankruptcy after aa creditor obtains a judgment is that a judgment may become a lien on your real estate.
+The complication of filing bankruptcy after a creditor obtains a judgment is that a judgment may become a lien on your real estate.
 Creditors can put a judgment in the land records and the judgment then can attach to real property in that county.
 Liens typically will not go away with bankruptcy; however, it may depending on the equity in your home and what exemptions apply to your situation.
 If the judgment resulting from the warrant in debt was perfected by the creditors as a lien against your real property within the prior 90 days, the judgment may be avoided during the bankruptcy as a preference, but that option depends on many factors.
 There are certain other exceptions where a lien cannot attach to a property, such as assets owned by a married couple with non-joint debts, but this does not always apply.